 Staff on duty in the search rooms are happy to answer enquiries from the general public, whether in person, over the telephone, via letter or via email.
 Our enquiries normally relate to family history, the history of a house or piece of land, the history of a community, or research into a particular subject or topic.
-Before making an enquiry it is worth checking our detailed guides (available through the menu on the left) to research to check if your question has already been answered.
+Before making an enquiry it is worth checking our detailed guides (available through the menu on the right) to research to check if your question has already been answered.
 You may also wish to consult the community history pages for enquiries relating to specific towns and parishes in Wiltshire.
 A maximum of ten minutes per enquirer is currently available free of charge to help answer these enquiries.

 - We aim to repsond to your initial enquiry within 5 working days.